phac-nml/neptune/README.md

         $ INSTALL.sh

 You may specify an install PREFIX location, and Neptune will install into PREFIX/lib and PREFIX/bin.
-This only requires security privilages if the install location requires them.
+This only requires security privileges if the install location requires them.

 ## Running Neptune ##